A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 Foil covering the top of the white baking dish

-Place the baking dish in the oven and bake for 18-20 minutes
+Place the baking dish in the oven and bake for 15-20 minutes or until the breadcrumbs are golden brown.

 Top view of a white casserole dish on blue background and a yellow cloth on the side.
 Casserole dish is filled with vegan Mac and cheese